MalloryLeeWong/MalloryLeeWong/README.md

 # Hi, I'm Mallory 👋

 I'm a software engineer building across the full stack.
-I especially enjoy bringing designs to life on the front-end, finding ways to delight users, collaborating on technology strategy, and improving the developer experience.
-Some technologies I currently enjoy working with include JavaScript, TypeScript, React, Node.js, and TailwindCSS.
+I especially enjoy bringing designs to life on the front-end, delighting end-users, collaborating on technology strategy, and finding ways to improve the developer experience.
+Some technologies I currently work with include JavaScript, TypeScript, React, Node.js, and TailwindCSS.

 ## Find me around the web 🕸️
 - At my <a href="https://mallory-leewong.webflow.io/">website</a> 💻